 Lewis Brimmell, David McSorley, and Jack Lee won the North West Communications Competition 2017.

-The ICE North West Students and Graduates Group runs the region's annual Construction Challenge, currently hosted in Manchester and Liverpool.
+The ICE North West Students and Graduates Group runs the region's annual Construction Challenge, in Manchester and Liverpool.
 The competition allows students to work together, share ideas and win prizes.

-Teams have to build a structure while dealing with a number of restrictions, such as shifting timescales, to reflect the reality of competitively tendered design and construction processes.
+Teams are challenged build a structure, while dealing with a number of variables such as shifting timescales, to reflect the reality of competitively tendered design and construction processes.